cedric-kiama-wachira/Software-Engineering/README.md

 Timescaledb foundation custom image is all done.

 Now I want to move to pgbackrest.
 DOne and the custom docker Image is aware of pgbackuprest.

+Custom Image file is to large, I need to shrink it so that I can publish to my docker hub

+docker login works